olipratt/hashdeps/README.md

 - Should support any version of GNU make.
 - Requires the `md5sum` utility to be installed.
-- Only has Linux support currently.
+- Only has Linux support currently, and only tested with the `bash` shell.

 ## Usage